A

 Program Announcement

-A document describing a research opportunity from a funding agency.
+GA document describing a research opportunity from a funding agency.
 It may describe new or expanded interest in a particular extramural program, or it may be a reminder of a continuing interest in an extramural program.
-Also see BAA.
+See also Broad Agency Announcement (BAA).

 Program Income